scsm-ua/kirtan-guide-en/songs/pita-varana-kali-pavana-gora.md

     ānanda-payo-nidhi-vardhana-kīrti kṛṣṇa-kīrtana jaya plābana-mūrti

 “All glories to the chanting of the Holy Name of Krishna!
-Krishna*kīrtan* causes the ocean of ecstatic joy to overflow.
+Krishna-*kīrtan* causes the ocean of ecstatic joy to overflow.
 It is an inundation of divine love.”

 #### 7

     pade pade pījuṣa-svāda-pradātā kṛṣṇa-kīrtana jaya prema-bidhātā

 “All glories to the chanting of the Holy Name of Krishna!
-Krishna*kīrtan* gives one a taste of fully satisfying nectar at every step; ultimately it bestows ecstatic love of Godhead.”
+Krishna-*kīrtan* gives one a taste of fully satisfying nectar at every step; ultimately it bestows ecstatic love of Godhead.”

 #### 8